FAQs About Volunteering

 What is the required commitment to volunteer?

 Commit to at least four consecutive months from the date of your first day of work.
-Work a minimum of four hours, once a week (some exceptions apply).

 Once I attend orientation how long before I can start volunteering?